Joemgu7/AutoCut/README.md

   * Calculates how much time is saved for each video
   * Bulk Video Processing
   * Automatically optimizes for best threshold (lower limit configurable)
-  * Little to none Audio Clipping
+  * Little to no Audio Clipping

 ## Dependencies
   * ffmpeg installed on machine